matteosox/nba/README.md

 Thus, to run tests, we mount the root of the repo to the location in the container it's been installed.
 All of this is handled nicely by running `test.sh`, which uses the `notebook` container.

+#### Bash Script Tests

+We use [ShellCheck](https://github.com/koalaman/shellcheck) to test all the bash scripts in the repo.
+This helps us avoid some of the many sharp corners of bash, improving quality, readability, and style.
+This is run in `./test/shellcheck.sh`.

 #### Web App Tests

 **TBD**